-Beta-glucans are the primary efficacy markers in medicinal mushroom supplements.
+Beta-glucans are the primary efficacy markers in functional mushroom supplements.
 Understanding their structure, mechanism of action, and how to verify their content is essential for any brand serious about product quality.

 This is a fundamentally different mechanism from simple immune stimulation.
 Mushroom beta-glucans are immune modulators — they enhance immune surveillance and response capacity without causing the chronic inflammation associated with immune overstimulation.
 This is why they are of significant interest in both preventive wellness and clinical oncology support contexts.